-You can attempt to repair the cluster without tearing it down by running the replication repair command.
+You can attempt to repair the database without tearing down the cluster by running the replication repair command.

-An example of when you might try running the replication repair command is if you find that replication between the two cluster nodes is out of sync (refer to Showing the Replication Status on page 14).
+An example of when you might try running the replication repair command is if you find that replication between cluster nodes is out of sync.
 Check your log files in /var/log/replication/repl.log or via the UI (Administration > Replication > Status), then expand the node information and click on the Log buttons) for indication of this type of "fatal error."
 Running the replication repair command may fix this sync issue.